mongodb/docs-realm/docs-release-notes.md

 - Realm Files/Reduce Realm File Size: Fix manual compaction example so file will compact if less than 50% of file size is used.
 - Model Data/Relationships & Embedded Objects: Update inverse relationship examples for JSv12.
 - React to Changes: Note that changes in nested documents deeper than four levels down do not trigger change notifications, as well as workarounds.
-- Test & Debug/Troubleshooting: Add information about Apple extended virtual addressing entitlement usage to help with virtual memory issues.
+- Test & Debug/Troubleshooting: Add information about enabling Apple Extended Virtual Addressing entitlement to resolve virtual memory issues.
 - Throughout documentation for the SDK: Update object models in accordance with JSv12 standards.
 - Internal: Add React Native testing guidance for creating and testing code.